This was originally published in June 2021 and has been updated.

-What better way to celebrate the world coming out of a collective haze than with some recs that’ll inspire you to make the most of your time these next few beautiful months (and beyond)?
+What better way to kick off a new year than with some recs that’ll inspire you to make the most of your time and energy?
 We rounded up our fave products to help you get sh*t done and spark some major creative juices.
 Work-hard, play-hard mode = activated.

 This 52-sheet notepad will let you plan your week out all in one place.
 And it’s as cute as it is functional.
 It’s a little bit bigger than your standard piece of printer paper so you shouldn’t run out of room for your tasks.
 Perfect for when you’re trying to cut down on screen time and get back into pen and paper. ($14.95, Ban.do)